 2. develop a competitive compensation package

 Opportunities for cash and stock bonuses are valuable in this position, but a competitive salary is the foundation of a strong offer.
-Take a look at Randstad's 2019 Salary Guide to ensure the figure you're prepared to pay stacks up against the rest.
-Here are the nationwide salary averages for financial analysts, broken down by level of experience:
+Take a look at Randstad's salary guide to ensure the figure you're prepared to pay stacks up against the rest.

-Averages provide a good starting point, but because a good pay rate is relative based on location, it would be prudent to use our salary calculator as well, which provides up-to-date data on compensation for financial analysts in your specific area.
+The national averages included in our salary guide provide a good starting point for auditing your pay levels.
+But because a good pay rate is relative based on location, it would be prudent to use our salary calculator as well, which provides up-to-date data on compensation for financial analysts in your specific area.

 3. identify the top skills for financial analysts

 Before you can write an effective job description, you need to know who you're trying to attract.
 So, what does a great financial analyst candidate look like?
 It depends: A small company may require a well-rounded analyst with no particular specialty, while a large organization may be on the hunt for a financial analyst with years of experience in financial modeling for a specific industry.
 Get business managers, hiring managers and other necessary parties to agree on the skills and experience that make a good candidate for your specific needs.